Jacotsu/iron_dome_telegram/README.md

 `user_exceptions` is a JSON list of users to not be included in your purge, useful if you have infiltrated agents in hostile groups

-After being configured, you run `python3 scrape_users.py`, this will scrape the user data and save it to local files.
+After configuration, run `python3 scrape_users.py` to scrape the user data and save it to local files.
 To initiate the purge, run `python3 purge.py`.
 This will ban all the scraped users that are not exempt from the groups listed in `groups_to_preserve`